highscrren-dotcom/paperhands/docs/functions/addMCPSchema.md

 declare function addMCPSchema(mcpSchema: IMCPSchema): void;
 ```

-Registers an MCP instance in the framework — the bridge exposing
+Registers an MCP (Model Context Protocol) instance in the framework —
-live trading of a strategy to an MCP agent (see MCP.getStatus).
+the bridge exposing live trading of a strategy to an MCP agent
+(see MCP.getStatus).

 The MCP binds to a strategy: status snapshots and position commands
 operate on every live instance of that strategy. getMessages renders